Happy family of three having fun outside

 Board Photo

-PEI Kids’ Board of Trustees at our 2018 spring gala, “Denim & Diamonds at the Boathouse”
+PEI Kids’ Board of Trustees at our gala, “Denim & Diamonds at the Boathouse”

 Board Members